Donald Trump’s Muslim Ban: U.S. Court Refuses To Reinstate Controversial Order

-The federal appeals court refused to reinstate President Donald Trump’s Muslim ban order on Feb.
-9. Get the details on the court’s decision and its sweeping impact here.
+The federal appeals court finally issued their decision on whether or not to reinstate President Donald Trump’s Muslim ban order on Feb.
+9, and his appeal was denied!
+That means that Muslims will not be blocked entry into America.
+Get the details on the court’s decision and its sweeping impact here.

 On Feb.
-6, the Justice Department pushed a federal appeals court to reinstate President Donald Trump’s travel ban, which keeps immigrants and refugees from seven predominantly Muslim countries from entering the United States, insisting that immediate action was necessary to ensure the safety of American citizens.
-On Feb.
-9, the United States Court of Appeals for the Ninth Circuit, in San Francisco, denied his appeal and ruled not to reinstate the executive order.
+6, the Justice Department pushed a federal appeals court in San Francisco to reinstate President Donald Trump’s travel ban, which keeps immigrants and refugees from seven predominantly Muslim countries from entering the United States.
+They insisted that immediate action was necessary to ensure the safety of American citizens, but on Feb.
+9, the Ninth Circuit court denied his appeal and ruled not to reinstate the controversial executive order.

-Though Donald’s lawyers insisted that the ban was a “lawful exercise” of his authority as president, and was done fairly in response to terror threats, the court believes that the move was unconstitutional on the grounds of religious discrimination.
+Though Donald’s lawyers insisted that the ban was a “lawful exercise” of his authority as president, and was done fairly in response to terror threats, the three judges of the court believe that the move was unconstitutional on the grounds of religious discrimination.
 Thank goodness!

 The appeals court’s decision affects the one previously made by Judge James Robart, which blocked key aspects of Trump’s executive order that put the ban in place.
 After the judges ruling, immigrants who were prohibited from entering the United States before were able to get through the borders once more.
 Trump lashed out at James, dissing him as a “so-called judge.”